SFU-CMPT-201/lecture-notes/11-ipc.md

         * In this case, each process will have a private copy.
 * Thus, memory mapping has four cases.
     * Private file mapping: a file is mapped to a process as a private mapping.
 In other words, if multiple processes map the same file, they each will have a private copy.
-In other words, if they write to its mapping, it *won't* be written to the actual file.
+If they write to its mapping, it *won't* be written to the actual file.
     * Private anonymous mapping: more memory gets allocated to the calling process. `fork()` copies the memory but each process has a private copy.
 In other words, changes to the mapped memory are not propagated to the child (or vice versa).